MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/reference/resources/windows/scriptResource.md

 ```

 The resulting MOF file includes the variables and their values accessed through the `using` scope.
-They are injected into each scriptblock which uses the variables.
-Test and Set scripts have been
+They're injected into each scriptblock, which uses the variables.
+Test and Set scripts are removed
-removed for brevity:
+for brevity:

 ```Output
 instance of MSFT_ScriptResource as $MSFT_ScriptResource1ref